odyslam/odyslam.com/_posts/2021/2021-01-12-how-to-create-a-modern-and-simple-packaging.md

 - Cast
 - Forge

 Foundry is a package that includes the other two, while Cast and Forge are packages that only include the respective binaries.
-Forge is a testing framework, while Cast is a great army-swiss knie to intereact with the chain.
+Forge is a testing framework, while Cast is a great army-swiss knife to interact with the chain.
 It's very possible that a user may be interested in one and not the other.
 We should respect that.

 ### How should the user install the software?